 3. The S-USS transfers the UAV context to the T-USS.
 This interaction is out of 3GPP scope.

-4. The S-USS sends a Naf_Authentication_Notification request to UAS NF for authentication of the UAV.
-The USS includes GPSI, CAA-Level UAV ID report and the T-USS address, if available in the request.
-The CAA-Level UAV ID report and T-USS address indicates the UAV to report the new CAA-Level UAV ID corresponding to the T-USS address.
+4. The S-USS sends a Nnef_Authentication_Notification request to UAS NF for authentication of the UAV.
+The USS includes GPSI, CAA-Level UAV ID report indication and the T-USS address, if available in the request.
+The CAA-Level UAV ID report indication and T-USS address indicates the UAV to report the new CAA-Level UAV ID corresponding to the T-USS address.
 The CAA-Level UAV ID report is sent when the S-USS determines the CAA-level UAV ID cannot be used in the T-USS domain.

 5. UAS NF retrieves the stored UUAA context for the UE.
 From the stored UUAA context the UAS NF determines the target AMF or SMF for sending the notification.